yf297/nvim/README.md

-Install things that will be used to install other things
+Install things that will be used to install other things.
+Also python3 and R

 ```
 sudo apt update
-sudo apt install fuse wget git
+sudo apt install fuse wget git python3 R
 ```
 Install [Neovim](https://github.com/neovim/neovim/wiki/Installing-Neovim) appimage